 Most instructors have supply lists that can be requested prior to the start of each semester.
 Please call the department for details.
-Most supplies can be purchased at local art and craft stores, at some of the big box stores (Wal-Mart, Kmart, etc...) or over the Internet.
+Most supplies can be purchased at local art and craft stores or over the Internet.
 It is also highly recommended that all students, particularly those in the graphic design field have a laptop computer by the beginning of their sophomore year of study.
-Students may contact the department for further listing of computers and soft-ware packages that are used in the program.
+Students may contact the department for further listing of computers and software packages that are used in the program.